Visual Identity Standards

 In addition to providing recognizable symbols that create brand consistency for the university, all registered MSU symbols generate licensing revenue for Mississippi State.
 Popular, appealing and unique MSU symbols bring great returns to the university in terms of institutional visibility and funds that support university scholarships and programs.

-In order to protect the marks/logos of the university, the marks must be clearly identified each time they are used in any situation—printed material, websites, commercial goods, etc. Therefore, each mark must be identified as a registered mark of the university either by adding TM or ® after the mark.
-The seal of the university is a federally registered mark and must be identified as such with the ®.
-All of the new marks being introduced will carry the TM identifier until the federal registrations are finalized.
+In order to protect the symbols which may be referred to as marks, logos, or verbiage, the symbols must be clearly identified each time they are used in any situation—printed material, websites, commercial goods, etc. Therefore, each mark must be identified by adding TM or ®.